Brønshøj: Topography and Transport

 Brønshøj lies 4 km west of Copenhagen center and is bordered by the large wetland area of Utterslev Mose and Tingbjerg to the north.
 A number of ponds, lakes, and parks characterise Brønshøj.
 Most of the neighborhood has an elevation of over 30 meters over sea level, with Bellahøj reaching 38 meters over the otherwise flat Copenhagen and so provides extensive views over wide parts of the city.
 This is a vantage point to view the Tivoli fireworks at midnight during the summer.

 Today, Brønshøj is not served by the S-train and Metro networks, but the City bus connects the area to the center of Copenhagen, which can be reached within 20 minutes by car, bus or bicycle.
 The area has easy access to both the Ring 3 and the Hillerødmotorvej, major intercity highways.

 In the most significant current development, small workshops, car lots and other single-storey buildings are being demolished and replaced with new housing blocks, often over shops, along Brønshøj's main street, Frederiksundsvej.
 However, the area maintains a distinctive character generated by its topography, parks, and housing architecture.

 Population

 As of 2019 the population stands at c.
 45,000 people.
-In the same year, 36.7% are immigrants or decendants of recent immigrants.
+In the same year, 36.7% are immigrants or descendants of recent immigrants.
 Of these 8532 are from non-Western countries: 14% from Pakistan, 10% from Iraq, 8% from Somalia, 7% from Nepal and 6% from Turkey.
 An additional 2787 immigrants from Western countries came from Poland (20%) and 8% each from Bulgaria, Rumania and Germany.

 The majority of the population consists of lower middle class households and approximately 30% of the houses are privately owned, many single family houses.